 To properly lounge at a coffee house you need a book, and the Elliot Bay Book Company at 101 South Main rivals Powell's Books in Portland, a great browsing bookstore (with a just-OK coffee shop in the basement).

-The Final Four is in New Orleans, LA.
+The Final Four is in Nashville, TN.